boydmeredith/jbreda_kilosort/README.md

 *this function optionally takes:*
 - directory containing .bin files(s) to process (cwd), number of channels (32), butterworth parameters (sample rate = 32000, highpass = 300)
-  - for this example, you'd run from the directory `/jukebox/scratch/*your folder*/ephys/binfilesforkilsort2`
+  - for this example, you'd run from the directory `/jukebox/scratch/*your folder*/ephys/*folder with raw data*/binfilesforkilsort2`

 *this function performs:*
 - loops over portions of the data, reads them in, applies the high pass butterworth filter